joagre/ratatoskr/ideas/r.md

 Light-weight (microprocessor -> desktop)
 Small memory foot print but built to scale
-Pluggable Scceduler (build you own Interpreter and plug it in) int, big, float, bool, tuple, fixed and dynamic array, hashtable, string, struct, interface
+Pluggable Scceduler (build you own Interpreter and plug it in) int,  float, bool, tuple, fixed and dynamic array, hashtable, string, struct, interface
 Everything is
 No data can be shared be between job + spawn, send , recieve, monitor,